Chillax-ORG/chillaxdocs/Writerside/topics/VencordFaq.md

 defined and change the url that is within the single quote `""` to the **wallpaper**/**gif** **cdn url** that you want to set.

-> After opening the `Edit Quick CSS` it is all blank?
+> After opening the `Edit Quick CSS` it is all blank or empty?
-> Please check out the detailed installation instructions on
+> Please check out the detailed [installation instructions](Installation-guide.md) on
-> how to install C H I L L A X the recommended way.
+> how to install %chillax% the recommended way or follow [this reference](#before-starting).

 {style="tip"}